How to Handle Stress Questions with Military-Style Confidence Training

 Introduction

-In interviews or competitive exams, stress questions are designed to test not your knowledge, but your composure, clarity, and character.
-They want to see how you respond when the situation gets uncomfortable — just like military selection boards do.
+Stress questions are designed not to test your knowledge, but your composure and character.
+They show how you respond when the situation gets uncomfortable — just like military selection boards do.

 Face a mirror.
 Ask yourself one uncomfortable question (“Why did you fail?”) and answer with calm eye contact.

-Stress questions are not personal — they test your self-control.
+Stress questions are not personal — they test your self-control and clarity.

 In crisis, you don’t rise to the occasion — you fall to your level of preparation.